Won £40,000 Settlement For Client Injured After Tripping On Defective Kerb

 Summary of the Claim

-Our client, an elderly gentleman, suffered a serious injury after tripping on a defective kerb stone on a public pavement.
-The fall caused him to land heavily on his hands and knees, resulting in a significant shoulder injury.
+Our client suffered a serious injury after tripping on a defective kerb stone on a public pavement.
+The fall caused them to land heavily on their hands and knees, resulting in a significant shoulder injury.

-Unfortunately, the injury left him with permanent symptoms, which ultimately forced him to retire earlier than planned.
+Unfortunately, the injury left them with permanent symptoms, which ultimately forced an earlier than planned retirement.
 Despite the difficulties that can arise when bringing claims against highway authorities, JF Law successfully pursued the case and won the claim at trial, securing £41,000 in compensation for the client.

 Background To The Case

 The accident occurred when our client encountered a dangerously defective kerb stone.
-The defect caused him to trip and fall forward onto the pavement.
-Following the fall, he experienced ongoing problems with his shoulder.
-Medical evidence later confirmed that the injury would lead to permanent symptoms, significantly affecting his ability to continue working.
+The defect caused them to trip and fall forward onto the pavement.
+Following the fall, they experienced ongoing problems with their shoulder.
+Medical evidence later confirmed that the injury would lead to permanent symptoms, significantly affecting their ability to continue working.

-As a result, the injury forced the client to retire earlier than he had originally planned.
+As a result, the injury forced the client to retire earlier than they had originally planned.

 How We Investigated The Claim